Home/Compare/Answered vs Upsolve: Different Tools for Different Problems

 These products are not comparable on most axes because they solve different problems.
 Where they touch — the question of how to handle a specific debt lawsuit — Answered offers things Upsolve does not attempt.

-— Eligibility breadth.
+— Eligibility breadth inside the readiness-gated workflow.
 No income test, no asset test, no exclusion for home ownership, no exclusion for pending injury lawsuits, no exclusion for business owners.
-If you are sued for debt in a covered state, you can use Answered.
+But paid checkout still requires the saved case to match Answered's current state/plaintiff workflow.

 — No credit-report consequence.
 Defending a debt lawsuit does not put bankruptcy on your credit report for 7 to 10 years.
 A successful defense — a dismissal — has the opposite effect.